We’ve shown you how to clean a Glock, and today we’re showing you step by step how to clean an AR assault rifle.

 AR Assault Rifle Cleaning

-Knowing how to clean your guns is key to being a responsible gun owner.
+Knowing how to clean and maintain an AR 15 is key to being a responsible gun owner.
 Keeping your guns clean with your AR 15 cleaning kit will help them shoot better and last longer (not to mention keep them looking good!)

 Let’s start the AR cleaning process.